You’ve had a passion project (or seven) rattling around inside your brain for months now.

 2. Get organized

-The thing about dream projects is that so often they’re very, very big.
+The thing about passion projects is so often they’re very, very big.
 We’re not talking “bake a cake,” we’re talking “open a bakery.”
 We’re not talking “write an email to grandma,” we’re talking “write a novel.”

 In the face of projects that will span multiple months — and maybe even years — it’s easy to get caught standing like a deer in the headlights, frozen by just how much will be required to get it done.